ushaham/BatchEffectRemoval2018/README.md

 ''' after running calibration of scRNA-seq data ''' python evaluate_calibration.py --data_type "other"

+''' TSNE embedding of scRNA-seq data ''' python tsne.py

-# Important remark:
+# Hyperparameter tuning
-it is important to tune the hyperparameters specified in calibrate.py to get a satisfying result.
+it is very important to tune the hyperparameters specified in calibrate.py to get a satisfying result.
-In particular, the parameters beta,gamma and delta need to be tuned carefully.
+In particular, the parameters beta,gamma and delta, which balance between all components of the loss need to be tuned carefully, for each dataset.
+They are currently tuned by the author for the available datasets.
 To help the user do that, it is highly recommended to:
 (i) use evaluate_calibration.py, and verify that the reconstructions and calibrations are both of high quality